GRCDEV/ArduSim/help/deployment.md

     ls -l /dev

 Raspbian, the Raspberry Pi operating system, may be using the serial port by default for the standard output, so it would send a lot of useless data to the flight controller.
-To avoid this, we have to run the Raspbian configuration utility with the next command, and disable the serial OS control under *"Advanced Options" - "Serial"*.
+To avoid this, we have to run the Raspbian configuration utility with the next command, and disable console output to the serial port, but keeping the serial hardware enabled.
+Go to: *"Interfacing Options" - "Serial"*.

+    sudo apt-get update
     sudo raspi-config

-After rebooting and just to be sure, it is good idea check if the file */boot/cmdline.txt* contains *"console=serial0,115200"* for output, deleting this piece of text if exists.
+After rebooting and just to be sure, it is good idea check if the file */boot/cmdline.txt* contains *"console=serial0,115200"* for output, deleting this piece of text if it exists.

 #### Enabling serial communication for ArduSim

-Ardusim uses [RXTX library](http://rxtx.qbang.org/wiki/index.php/Main_Page) from Trent Jarvi et al. to communicate the Raspberry Pi with the flight controller, so you have to install it.
+Ardusim uses [RXTX library](http://rxtx.qbang.org/wiki/index.php/Main_Page) from Trent Jarvi et al. to communicate the Raspberry Pi with the flight controller, so you have to install it via Internet.

 1. Create folders */home/pi/libs* and */home/pi/javalibs* to store the binary and Java components, respectively.